 Other in progress and miscellaneous projects are on my Github.

 I have enjoyed writing since high school, and I exercise that enjoyment on Quora and this blog.
-Below is a list of my favorite pieces I’ve written (in no particular order).
+Below is a list of my favorite pieces I’ve written.

 I’ve found that one of the best ways to learn something is by being able to explain it (ie the Feynman Technique).
 I’ve attempted to explain a few of the tricker concepts I’ve had trouble in and I’m more interested in, in the form of blog posts or Jupyter notebooks: